Skip to main content

 Oil

-Carnival - Abstract Painting
+Storm - Abstract Painting

 Located in New York, NY

 The painting is unframed, acrylic on canvas.
-About the Artwork: The Joy of the carnival.
+About the Artwork: The crashing of stormy waves.
 About the Artist: As a visual artist David has been painting and sculpting most of his life.
 He is also a Julliard trained violinist.
 David combines his love of music to create a bond between his two passions.
 His paintings and prints have been featured in many publications such as the New York Times and Art in America.
 25 of his paintings are featured in the book “Beyond Faith.”
 David has had many one man show and group shows in Chelsea, Soho and in Westchester.
 His paintings of 9/11 “Fallen Angels” was acquired by The George Bush presidential Library.
 His painting has benefited The Julliard School, the American Cancer Society, The National Scholastic Chess Foundation and the Westchester Philharmonic.
 Surrealism, Mythical Oil Painting...

 Category